 - Important Side News.

-These Essential Incentives kits contain the real essential oil products you’ll be offering.
-You purchase them at wholesale costs and after that earn commissions for any item sales you make.
+The Essential Incentives kits include real essential oil products for you to offer.
+You can purchase them at wholesale costs and earn commissions for every item you sell.

-Alternatively, you can start building a downline on multiple levels and earn money from each sale one of your distributors make. this is actually a recommended way to work in MLM.
+Alternatively, you can build a downline on multiple levels and earn money from each sale your distributors make.
+This is actually a recommended approach in MLM.

-However, keep in mind that there is still a high threat of failure in either instance.
+However, it is important to keep in mind that there is still a high risk of failure in both cases.

-Once again, this is why some people think that Young Living Essential Oils is a pyramid scheme in disguise of multi-level marketing.
-Here’s one of those examples…
+Once again, this is why some people believe that Young Living Essential Oils operates as a pyramid scheme disguised as multi-level marketing.
+Here’s an example to illustrate…

 Can You Really Generate Income With Young Living MLM?

-The fact is, you can make money with any MLM out there, which includes Young Living.
-However, there are absolutely no guarantees that you will become successful and earn a full-time income.
+The truth is, you can earn money with any MLM, including Young Living.
+However, there are no guarantees of success or a full-time income.

-You can definitely generate income with multi-level marketing.
-If you’re gonna put in a lot of intense work in this business (which, believe me, isn’t simple), you could too generate some REAL cash while you’re discovering the ropes.
+You can definitely make income with multi-level marketing.
+If you’re willing to put in a lot of hard work (which, believe me, is not easy), you can generate some substantial cash while you’re learning the ropes.

 What I Like About Young Living MLM